leonardlan/myTools/docs/debug_checklist.md

 - Check for different devices connected (ie. via USB)
 - Check for Maya loaded/unloaded plug-in(s)

+## It Used To Work Sometime Ago
+- Check for code changes since the last time it was working.
+There might've been an update that changed the behavior.

 ## General debug
 - Try closing and opening the software:laughing: